Beasley, Clarkson lead Jazz to 120-112 victory over Wizards - Local News 8

 Bradley Beal scored 30 points and Kyle Kuzma had 21, but the Wizards lost for the 14th time in their last 16 games.

 Beal scored Washington’s first 12 points of the fourth quarter but the Wizards couldn’t stop the Jazz.
-The Wizards fell to 2-8 when Beal is their leading scorer.
+The Wizards fell to 2-8 when Beal, who didn’t have a 3-pointer, is their leading scorer.

+“They were geared to get into Brad and make him play inside the line, tried to pressure his dribble,” Washington coach Wes Unseld Jr. said.

 The Jazz scored 13 consecutive points bridging the third and fourth quarters, highlighted by a buzzer-beating 3-pointer by Sexton and capped by Nickeil Walker-Alexander’s 3 off an offensive rebound.